TianaGabel/ProcessingProjects/Quilt_drafting/README.md

-#Usage
+# Usage
 The .pde file can be opened and run in processing.
-Under userVariables there are several variables that can be changed to create unique quilt designs and potentional layouts
+Under userVariables several variables can be changed to create unique quilt designs and potential layouts.
+Additional color palettes can be added as needed.